Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 Needless to say, you can’t use a spreadsheet CRM forever.
 As your business grows, you’ll still need a proper CRM.
 And if you’re keen on remaining within the Google Workspace environment, then the Google CRMs in this post can serve you well. -

-Simply put, the ideal Google CRM does more than just integrate with Google apps.
-It combines Google Workspace compatibility with the usual job of a CRM, which is to manage contacts and guide them toward a purchase.
+Simply put, the ideal Google CRM offers more than Google Workspace integration.
+It combines Google apps (or tools!) with the usual job of a CRM, which is to manage contacts and guide them toward a purchase.

-And most importantly, the Google CRM must have a follow-up tracking feature.
+And most importantly, the Google CRM must come equipped with a follow-up tracking feature.
 That is, a tool that lets you set up your next interactions with contacts, prioritize them, and keep relationships from going cold.